 We’re all different, with a lot of overlapping symptoms.
 Long Covid (LC) is described as over 200 different symptoms - and seems to be a condition of exclusion.
-Below I note the symptoms I have become to know about over the course of this year.
+Below I note the symptoms I have come to know over the course of this journey â now well past a year.

 When I rebounded from COVID after a third known infection late 2024, early on doctors (PCP, ED, specialists) mentioned long covid as a possibility, even before I hit 3 months.
 I primarily experienced a lot of neurological symptoms, known as neuro-covid.
-For me the impacts were on the central nervous system (CNS), as well as the the peripheral nervous system (PNS), with impact on the somatic nervous system.
+For me the impacts were on the central nervous system (CNS), as well as the peripheral nervous system (PNS), with impact on the somatic nervous system.

 Lastly, my sympathetic nervous system (response to fear and danger), was stuck on.
 It was as if my mind sensed danger (well, I suppose it wasn’t wrong), but had no idea what it was.
 So, off I went, burning energy and not sleeping for days during the first few months of long covid.
 Eventually the energy burned out, and I crashed hard.
 I would attempt to go to sleep each night, and wonder if I would even wake up the next day, for most nights (impending doom, night time panic attacks - something I’ve never experienced before).